 The Company has announced it will collaborate with Pfizer on a Phase 1/2 dose escalation study of azenosertib in combination with encorafenib and cetuximab in patients with BRAF V600E-mutated colorectal cancer.
 The Company initiated enrollment in this clinical trial in the first quarter of 2023.

-ZN-d5 is our oral selective inhibitor of B-cell lymphoma 2 (BCL-2), in development initially for the treatment of hematologic malignancies.
-BCL-2 and BCL-xL are proteins that play a critical role in the regulation of cell death.
-The overexpression of BCL-2 and/or BCL-xL are frequently detected in numerous cancer types, which prevent apoptosis of cancer cells.
-Utilizing our medicinal chemistry expertise, we have designed ZN-d5 to have optimized potency, selectivity and PK.
+ZN-d5 is a selective, oral small molecule inhibitor of B-cell lymphoma 2 (BCL-2), which is currently being evaluated in patients with hematologic malignancies.
+BCL-2 is a protein that plays a critical role in the regulation of cell death, known as apoptosis.
+The overexpression of BCL-2 is frequently detected in numerous cancer types, which prevents apoptosis of cancer cells.
+Utilizing our medicinal chemistry expertise, we have designed ZN-d5 to have best in class potency, selectivity and pharmacokinetic properties.

 ZN-d5 is being studied in both monotherapy and combination settings:

 - Phase 1/2 Study of Monotherapy in Relapsed or Refractory Light Chain (AL) Amyloidosis